Router Interactive Installation

 The procedure that follows here is the Interactive Install on the VGA Console.

-After the Linux installation completes, the SSR software installation begins.
-Note that this may take several minutes to complete (approximately 20 minutes).
+After the Linux installation is complete, the SSR software installation begins.
+Note that this may take several minutes to complete (up to 40 minutes).
 After the installation has completed, the following screen is displayed:

 Initialize the SSR Node